SIZE:

 According to the exploratory fishing carried out in recent years, the harvest appears to be sustainable, as its scale is limited.
 However, a better understanding of the biology of both species and the evolution of how stocks are affected by harvesting is needed to ensure the sustainable development of this type of fishing.

-Toad crab is a Smarter seafood listed species.
+Toad crab is a Smarter seafood-listed species.

 BENEFITS:

-Its lean meat is an excellent source of protein, zinc, vitamin B12, and Omega-3 fatty acids.
+Its lean meat is an excellent source of protein, zinc, vitamin B12 and omega-3 fatty acids.

 LET’S COOK: